 Educating our guests is paramount to our mission at the Heritage Center.
 Without education, we could never fully comprehend the sacrifices and contributions made by those that came before us.

 The Heritage Center is one of East Tennessee’s premier facilities for non-traditional, hands-on learning.
 Students and visitors learn about centuries-old Cherokee culture and the immigration of European settlers to the area.
-Our programs provide educational and cultural enrichment by interpreting and sharing the history of the diverse peoples and Native Americans who have inhabited the Southern Appalachians and the Great Smoky Mountains National Park.
+Our programs provide educational and cultural enrichment and share the history and culture of the diverse people who have inhabited the Southern Appalachians.

 Whether it’s student groups or adults, day camps, daycares, civic organizations, or retirement groups, we strive to expose as many people as possible to the fascinating traditions of our past.